Underground-Ops/underground-nexus/README.md

 Deploy an entire Underground Nexus containerized engine that can be used to manage security and DevSecOps.
 This layer can be used for provisioning and debugging.
 It is also a great place to host fellow engineers in their own Nexus Creator Vault virtual destktops so they may contribue to projects.

+Access the Underground Nexus workbench at: http://localhost:1000

+Access Portainer for an Underground Nexus container UI at: https://localhost:9050

 Check out the Underground Nexus to learn more: https://github.com/Underground-Ops/underground-nexus

 # OPS - Compatibility & Scaling Node